-Showcasing works which highlight the versatility of the material, Material Light: Glass will present pieces both familiar and unconventional: including tableware, vases and installation art.
+Showcasing works which highlight the versatility of the material, Glass will present pieces both familiar and unconventional: including tableware, vases and installation art.
 This display follows in our Material series, succeeding exhibits themed around Wood and Earth.

-Messums Wiltshire’s survey of contemporary glass will also show the ‘fun side’ of material, with brightly coloured and humorous pieces including Hugh Findletar’s ‘Flower Headz’, vases painted with aristocratic and caricatured faces which come to life when filled with flowers.
+Messums Wiltshire’s survey of contemporary glass will also show the ‘fun side’ of material, with brightly coloured and humorous pieces from including Italian Hugh Findletar’s ‘Flower Headz’, vases painted with aristocratic and caricatured faces which come to life when filled with flowers.
 Once they have been acquainted with their fancy floral coiffures, these vase-people are bequeathed an entirely new character, reminiscent of the Renaissance painter Giuseppe Arcimboldo’s imaginative vegetable-portraits.

 Glass follows in the footsteps of its revival in the contemporary art world, responding to and continuing wonderful events like the British Glass Biennale, the UK’s leading exhibition of excellence in contemporary glass and The Venice Glass Week — the city’s first international festival dedicated to the material.
 Several of the artists displaying their work in Glass were selected from these two art fairs.